JayaJangid-08/Practise/README.md

-# Python Practice Programs
+# Practice Programs

-This repository contains my Python practice programs.
+This repository contains my practice programs.

 ## About
 - This repo is created for learning Python